deep-security/aws-config/README.md

 This rule requires view access to one or more computers within Deep Security.

-## Risk of Credentials in AWS Config
+### Risk of Credentials in AWS Config

 If you're curious about the wisdom of storing access credentials in a 3rd party service... good.
 You've got your security hat on.
 Let's take a look at the risks.

-Right now, Deep Security uses its role-based access control to provide access to its APIs (yes, a more elegant system is on the way).
+Right now, Deep Security uses its role-based access control to provide access to its APIs.
 This means we need to provide our AWS Lambda functions with some way of getting a set of credentials.

-Because Deep Security sits outside of the AWS IAM structure (a/k/a it's not an AWS service), we have the following options:
+Because Deep Security sits outside of the AWS IAM structure (in other words, it's not an AWS service), we can either:

 1. hard-code the credentials inside the AWS Lambda function
 1. pass the credentials to the function (current method)